ARTICLES OF INCORPORATION

 Article III: MEETINGS OF MEMBERS

 Section 2.
 SPECIAL MEETINGS.
-Special meetings of members may be held whenever called by vote of the Board of Directors and shall require a published agenda.
+Special meetings of Association Members may be held whenever called by vote of the Board of Directors and shall require a published agenda.

 Section 3.
 PLACE OF MEETINGS.
-All meetings of members shall be held at such place or places as may from time to time to be fixed by the Board of Directors.
+All meetings of Association Members shall be held at such place or places as may from time to time to be fixed by the Board of Directors.

 Section 4.
 NOTICE OF MEETINGS.
-Except as otherwise required by statute, written notice of each meeting of members, whether annual or special, shall be given to each member by mail at least twenty (20) days before the day on which the meeting is to be held.
+Except as otherwise required by statute, written notice of each meeting of Association Members, whether annual or special, shall be given to each Association Member at least twenty (20) days before the day on which the meeting is to be held.

 Section 5.
 QUORUM.
-Fifty (50) members present in person or by proxy or one-tenth (1/10) of the total membership present in person or by proxy, whichever is lesser, shall constitute a quorum for a general or special meeting of members.
+Fifty (50) Association Members present in person or by proxy or one-tenth (1/10) of the total membership present in person or by proxy, whichever is lesser, shall constitute a quorum for a general or special meeting of Association Members.
 Validity of proxies will be established by the Secretary of the Association.

 Section 6.
 VOTING RIGHTS.
-Each full member in good standing shall have the right to one (1) vote at all meetings of members.
+Each Association Member in good standing in a membership category with voting rights (each a “Voting Member”) shall have the right to one (1) vote in any matter subject to a vote of the Association Members.
 Such a vote may be exercised in person or by proxy.

 Section 7.
 ORGANIZATION.
-The President shall call meetings of members to order and shall act as Chairperson of such meeting.
+The President shall call meetings of Association Members to order and shall act as Chairperson of such meeting.
 The meetings shall be conducted under Roberts Rules of Order.
 In the absence of the President, the Vice President shall preside.

-The Secretary shall act as the Secretary of all meetings of members, but in the absence of the Secretary, the presiding officer may appoint any person to act as Secretary of the meeting.
+The Secretary shall act as the Secretary of all meetings of Association Members, but in the absence of the Secretary, the presiding officer may appoint any person to act as Secretary of the meeting.

 Article IV: BOARD OF DIRECTORS

 Section 1.
 THE BOARD.
 Management of all the affairs of property and interests of the Association shall be vested in a Board of Directors.
-There shall be fifteen (15) voting members of the Board of Directors.
-Nine (9) members shall be elected at large by the full membership and shall serve three (3) years with staggered terms, so that three (3) at-large members of the Board of Directors will be elected each year.
-The remaining six (6) members of the Board shall be the elected officers restricted to the President, Vice President, Vice President-Elect, Secretary, Treasurer, and, in alternate years, the Secretary-Elect or the Treasurer-Elect.
+There shall be fifteen (15) voting members of the Board of Directors (each a “Director”).
+Nine (9) Directors shall be elected at large by the full membership and shall serve three (3) years with staggered terms, so that three (3) at-large Directors will be elected each year.
+The remaining six (6) Directors shall be the elected Executive Officers restricted to the President, Vice President, Vice President-Elect, Secretary, Treasurer, and, in alternate years, the Secretary-Elect or the Treasurer-Elect.
 Duties of the Association's officers are described in Article VI.

 In case of any vacancy in the number of Board of Directors at large for any cause, the remaining Directors, by affirmative vote of the majority thereof, shall elect a successor to hold office for the unexpired portions of the term of the Director at large whose place shall be vacant and until the election of his successor.

 Section 2.
 VOTING RIGHTS.
-Each voting Director shall have one (1) vote at all Board of Directors meetings and any one (1) or more of the Board of Directors or any committee thereof may participate in a meeting of such Board or such committee by means of a conference telephone or of similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
+Each voting Director shall have one (1) vote in any matter subject to a vote of the Board of Directors and any one (1) or more Directors or any committee of the Board of Directors may participate in a meeting of such Board or such committee by means of remote communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at the meeting.

 Section 3.
 MEETINGS.
-The annual meeting of the Board of Directors shall be held following each election.
-Other meetings of the Board of Directors shall be held whenever called by the President or a majority of the voting Directors currently in office.
+The annual meeting of the Board of Directors shall be held following each election (typically, the Fall Board Meeting at the AAAR annual conference).
+Other meetings of the Board of Directors shall be held whenever called by the President or a majority of the voting Directors currently in office (which may specifically include, for example, the Winter Board Meeting which is typically scheduled for late winter each year).

 The Secretary shall give notice of each meeting by verbal or written notification at least five (5) days before the meeting.
 No notice shall be required as to any Director who shall attend such meeting, and if any Director shall waive notice of any meeting before or after such meeting is held, notice shall not be required as to such Director.
 The quorum for any meeting of the Board of Directors shall be a majority of Directors.